art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `thumbnail` *array* - Thumbnail for showing this entity in search results.
 Currently, all thumbnails are IIIF images, but this may change in the future, so check `type` before proceeding.
 * `alt_titles` *array* - Altername names for this work
 * `main_reference_number` *string* - Unique identifier assigned to the artwork upon acquisition
+* `pageviews` *number* - Approx. number of times this artwork was viewed on our website since Jan 1st, 2010
 * `date_start` *number* - The year of the period of time associated with the creation of this work
 * `date_end` *number* - The year of the period of time associated with the creation of this work
 * `date_display` *string* - Readable, free-text description of the period of time associated with the creation of this work.
 This might include date terms like Dynasty, Era etc. Written by curators and editors in house style, and is the preferred field for display on websites and apps.